ozworkz/pneumania-classifier/README.md

 Tensorflow and keras are used as deep learning framework.
 Additionally a Flask server and basic website pages are added to repo in order to show how to host a basic DNN model in case of demo requirement.
 Please read the important notice below before using it for any purposes.

 Two image class sets are used for training:
-  1. Normal chest X-rays and
+  1. Normal chest X-rays
-  2. Chest X-rays of Pneumonia patients (such as Viral Infection, Covid-19), I ran an CNN network on the following datasets without using transfer learning.
+  2. Chest X-rays of Pneumonia patients (such as Viral Infection, Covid-19)

+I ran an CNN network on the following datasets without using transfer learning.

 ## Datasets:
   1. https://www.kaggle.com/paultimothymooney/detecting-pneumonia-in-x-ray-images/data?